Ultra-Processed Foods Can Be Good For You?

 I’ve read the study and I’ve left a link for you to read it too in the references, it is based on data taken from 7 European countries, 266,666 participants (60% women) between the years 1992 and 2000 (23-year-old data).
 For the most part the participants recalled dietary habits in a questionnaire.

-Processed foods were categorized in the study.
+Processed foods were categorised in the study.

 Supplementary Table S1 Food items included in the nine subgroups of ultra-processed foods (1)